→ ZUR DEUTSCHEN KURSBESCHREIBUNG

-Although each participant creates an individual cloth, the process takes place in a shared, communal atmosphere.
-The workshop offers a mindful space for reflection and quiet connection.
+Using the traditional Korean patchwork technique Jogakbo, participants hand-sew their selected fragments into an individual Bojagi cloth.
+The process takes place in a shared, communal atmosphere that offers a mindful space for reflection and quiet connection.

 Course Instructor